Welcome! The lobby of the Deranged L.A. Crimes theater is open. Grab a bucket of popcorn, some Milk Duds and a Coke and find a seat.

 The Herald story began:

-David Wrather, Jeanne’s twenty-five year old son from a previous marriage was also brought in for questioning.
-As he was leaving the police station he saw his step-father for the first time since he’d learned of his mother’s death.
+David Wrather, Jeanne’s twenty-five-year-old son from a previous marriage, came in for questioning.
+As he was leaving the police station, he saw his step-father for the first time since he’d learned of his mother’s death.
 David confronted Frank and said: “Well, I’ve told them the truth.
 If you’re guilty, there’s a God in heaven who will take care of you.”
 Frank didn’t hesitate, he looked at David and said: “I swear to God I didn’t kill her.”

 Scores of sex degenerates were rousted, but each was eliminated as a suspect.
 Officers also checked out local Chinese restaurants after the autopsy revealed that French had eaten Chinese food shortly before her death.

 French’s slaying, known as the “Red Lipstick Murder” case, went cold.